-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact NO Impact facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: ancos portugos. a.
-Fire protection? √ . b.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: a.
+Fire protection? \checkmark b.
 Police protection?
-1 c.
-Schools? $\sqrt{}$ d.
+V c.
+Schools? \checkmark d.
 Parks or other recreational facilities?
-V e.
-Other public facilities; including the maintenance of roads?
-1 2.
-Result in the need for construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-1 3.
-Result in the need for construction of new water or Wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental V effects?4.
-Cause a violation of wastewater treatment standards of the Regional Water Quality Control Board? √ 5.
-Create a situation in which water supplies are inadequate to serve √ the project or provide fire protection?
-6. Result in inadequate access for fire \checkmark protection?
-7. Make a significant contribution to a cumulative reduction of landfill capacity √ or ability to properly dispose of refuse?
-8. Result in a breach of federal, state, and local statutes and regulations 1 related to solid waste management?
+1 e.
+Other public facilities; including the maintenance of roads? √ 2.
+Result in the need for construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? √ significant environmental effects?
+3. Result in the need for construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental √ effects?
+4. Cause a violation of wastewater treatment standards of the Regional Water Quality Control Board? \checkmark Control Board?
+5. Create a situation in which water supplies are inadequate to serve 1 the project or provide fire protection?
+6. Result in inadequate access for fire protection? $\sqrt{}$ 7.
+Make a significant contribution to a cumulative reduction of landfill capacity \checkmark or ability to properly dispose of refuse?
+8. Result in a breach of federal, state, and local statutes and regulations \checkmark

-Potentially Significant Impact Iess Than
+Potentially Significant Impact Less Than

 Significant with

 Mitigation

 Incorporation

-Less Than Significant Impact NO Impact
+Less Than Significant Impact

+No Impact